hmalkawi1/InstagramBot/README.md

 ## About:

 This bot will return a python list of all users that you FOLLOW but do NOT follow back.
-The bot automates the process, by going into your followers list and returning list of user names in there and doing the same to the list of user accounts in following list.
+The bot automates the process, by going into your 'followers' list and returning list of user names in there and doing the same to the list of user accounts in 'following' list.
 Then the code will do a comparison between names in following and followers list, and return a final list of user accounts that you follow but dont follow you back.

 ## Requirements: